Police

 911 Calls

 In December 1998, the Enhanced 911 system for this area was activated.
-When an Upper St. Clair resident dials 911 in an emergency, the call is initially sent to the Allegheny County 911 Center located in Moon Township.
+When an Upper St. Clair resident dials 911 in an emergency, the call is initially sent to the Allegheny County 911 (AC911) Center located in Moon Township.
 The call is then transferred to the Upper St. Clair Dispatch Center along with the caller's phone number and address.
-The Upper St. Clair Dispatcher then calls the necessary emergency services (police, fire, EMS) to handle the emergency.
+The Upper St. Clair Dispatcher then calls the necessary emergency services (police or fire) to handle the emergency; AC911 also notifies USCPD Dispatch Center of any medical call that they have dispatched in Upper St. Clair (see below for additional information on this process).

 If you call 911 in error, you should always remain on the line and tell the dispatcher that you dialed in error.
 If you just hang up, the dispatcher must verify that there is no emergency at that location by calling back.
 If verification cannot be made by phone, then a police officer must be sent to the location of the call to verify the situation.